thk2b/duck-check/readme.md

 - The object must have all keys declared in the schema.
 - The type of each property on the object, obtained through `typeof`, must equal (`===`) the string provided as a value in the schema.

+Caveats:

+Because of limitations of `typeof`, it is not currently possible to check for a `null` property on an object, as `typeof null` is `'object'`